raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Clearly it would be more efficient if the TCP implementation were to combine the three separate packets into one, and this is what the delayed ack feature is for.
+Clearly it would be more efficient if the TCP implementation were to combine the three separate packets into one, and this is what the delayed ack feature enables.

 With delayed ack, the TCP implementation waits after receiving a data packet, typically for 200 ms, and then send its ack if
-(a) one more data packet arrives (or sometimes more than one) (b) the receiving process generates some reply data, or (c) 200 ms elapses without either of the above occurring.
+(a) more data packet(s) arrive
+(b) the receiving process generates some reply data, or (c) 200 ms elapses without either of the above occurring.